We quilters are a precise bunch! And that's a good thing, because accuracy is everything when it comes to getting a great result on your piecing.

 Ahh, one of our favorite mantras.
 Measuring correctly is critical, so read requirements carefully and make sure you have the right ruler for the job.
 Clear, non-slip rulers are best.
 You can also add adhesive gripper tape (such as Handi Grip Strips ) to help with slippage.

 There's no way around it: Quilters need math.
 So if you haven't done much division since high school, now's the time to get reacquainted.
 You'll need to understand how pieces add up to equal a total measurement on a block or quilt.
-And calculate how much fabric you’ll need to purchase at the quilt shop.
+And calculate how much fabric you’ll need to purchase.
 And determine how many strips to cut for your binding.
 You'll just need to know the basics, so get ready for a little number-crunching on the old calculator.

 Truth be told, if you cut and sew your blocks accurately, you may not need to square up your final block.
 But some patterns tell you to make blocks a little large and then trim them down to the exact size needed.
 Make sure blocks and block segments are the correct size before putting them together in your quilt.
 An acrylic ruler is your best bet for the most accurate squaring up.